rjdeloss/google-books-cli/README.md

 ### Uninstall CLI Application
 Once you're done using it and no longer would like app on your computer, simply run `sudo npm uninstall - g .` in teh file directory and the cli application will be uninstalled from your machine.

-## `google-books` CLI Commands
+## CLI Commands

 - `google-books` gives a breif description of the application along with a list of all the commands

-- `google-books search <keyword>` takes in a `"string"` as a keyword(s) searches the Google Books API for the 5 most relevant books based on the keyword and displays their id, title, author, and publisher.
+- `search <keyword>` takes in a `"string"` as a keyword(s) searches the Google Books API for the 5 most relevant books based on the keyword and displays their id, title, author, and publisher.
 Please note that the string must be wrapped in qoutes.

-- `google-books save [order]` takes in a `number` from 0-4 based on the order of search results and saves them onto your reading list.
+- `save -o <order>` takes in a `number` from 0-4 based on the order of search results and saves them onto your reading list.

-- `google-books list` displays all of the books saved onto your local reading list.
+- `list` displays all of the books saved onto your local reading list.

 ## Run Test Cases